-Ken Waldman combines original poetry (and poetry written by other elementary-school-age children), old-time Appalachian-style fiddling, and Alaska-set storytelling for an interdisciplinary and interactive educational experience.
+Ken Waldman combines original poetry (and poetry written by elementary-school-age children), old-time Appalachian-style fiddling, and Alaska-set storytelling for an interdisciplinary and interactive educational experience.
 A former college professor with an MFA in Creative Writing from the University of Alaska Fairbanks, he has six full-length collections of poetry, a memoir, and a book of acrostic poetry for children, as well as nine CDs that combine original poetry with traditional string-band music.
 More than 400 of his poems and stories have appeared in literary journals.
 Since 1995, he's performed throughout North America at leading performing arts centers, theaters, festivals, concert series, and clubs.
 He's been a visiting artist at over 160 schools in 31 states and a visiting writer at over 80 colleges and universities.

-This study guide is designed for Ken Waldman's work in elementary schools when working with kindergartners, first graders, second graders, maybe third graders (especially at the beginning of the school year), and can be used before or after a visit.
+This study guide is designed for Ken Waldman's work in elementary schools when working with third graders and older, and can be used before or after a visit.

-Because Ken Waldman shares poems and talks about the writing process in terms children this age can understand, his program directly relates to reading and writing lessons, as well as to more general language arts and literature requirements.
-In addition, Ken Waldman has led inservices for language arts teachers and is mindful how all writing-not just poetry-spans disciplines so can function as a gateway to any part of the curriculum.
-In addition, Ken Waldman's fiddling is an introduction to an often overlooked or misunderstood branch of American music, and he plays tunes that young children know and can sing along to.
+Because Ken Waldman shares poems and talks in depth about his writing process, his program directly relates to any poetry unit, as well as to more general language arts and literature requirements.
+In addition, Ken Waldman has led in-services for language arts teachers and is mindful how all writing-not just poetry-spans disciplines so can function as a gateway to any part of the curriculum.
+There's no reason a poem or any piece of creative writing can't be about history, math, or anything else.
+In addition, Ken Waldman's fiddling is an introduction to an often overlooked or misunderstood branch of American music.
 Ken Waldman's stories about his Alaska experiences offer a lesson in geography.